 With this easy-to-make overnight oatmeal, you have no excuse for not eating a healthy breakfast!
-The best part is it tastes like dessert but has no added sugar.
+The best part is these overnight oats taste like dessert but with no added sugar.

 This has been an incredibly busy month.
 My boyfriend and I are moving apartments in a couple of weeks, so we're busy packing boxes and setting up our new kitchen (we have a two-week overlap so are prioritizing getting this very important room set up first).

 But even without the pending move, my calendar is pretty packed with holiday gatherings and out-of-town visitors this month.
 While I'm always looking for a quick, delicious, and healthy breakfast, this is especially important now while time is such a commodity.

 I love overnight oats (if you do, too, check out my Mango Banana Almond Overnight Oats).
 I also love pistachios, strawberries, oats, coconut, and chocolate, so I put all of these ingredients together to make a delicious overnight oats recipe.